 When you are checking for signs of an infestation, look for discarded wings near your walls and window seals.
 Discarded wings likely mean that you are dealing with a new infestation, so you still have time to take action before they do extensive damage to your property.

 If termites have not yet invaded your home, then you can take steps to keep yourself safe.
 Because termites are attracted to moisture, ensure that you have no leaky faucets or pipes in your home.
 These harmful insects can live and move underground, so those who have basements need to cover any exposed dirt so that termites cannot enter.
 If you have any lumber in your yard, remove it before termites find and make a home in it.

 Termites don’t need much time to cause a considerable amount of damage to your home, so taking action the moment you notice the problem is vital if you want to keep your property safe.
 Some people try to handle the situation on their own, but doing so is not wise.
 Without the proper training, removing an infestation will be challenging, and the termites will have time to spread if your efforts are not successful.

-Contact the professionals at Capitol Pest control, and they will set up an appointment at a time that works for you.
-Once they arrive at your home, they will quickly evaluate the problem and get to work removing the termites before they can cause additional damage.
+Contact the professionals at Capitol Pest, and they will set up an appointment at a time that works for you.
+Once they arrive at your home, they will quickly evaluate the problem – determine if it’s an ant infestation or a termite issue.
+They’ll get to work removing the termites before they can cause additional damage.